Hot Flashes After Menopause - Amira

 Smart Cooling Mattress Pad (Terra)

 Amira’s Terra is designed to help you sleep soundly by predicting and preventing nighttime hot flashes.
 This innovative wearable bracelet monitors your sleep and detects tiny amounts of moisture in your skin, allowing it to anticipate an upcoming hot flash.
-When a hot flash is detected, the mattress pad cools down in just 5 seconds, providing the immediate relief needed to sleep through the night.
+When a hot flash is detected, the mattress pad cools down in just 5 seconds, providing immediate relief needed to sleep through the night.
 Terra’s smart cooling system is effective whether your hot flashes stem from menopause, stress, or other hormonal imbalances.
+Learn more about Terra here.

 Medical Interventions